QUaServer/QUaServer/README.md

 There are 3 **important requirements** when creating subtypes:

-* Inherit from either *QUaBaseObject* or *QUaBaseDataVariable* which in turn inherit indirectly from *QObject*.
-Therefore the `Q_OBJECT` must also be set.
+* Inherit from either *QUaBaseObject* or *QUaBaseDataVariable* (which in turn inherit indirectly from *QObject*).
+The `Q_OBJECT` macro must be set.

 * Create a public constructor that receives a `QUaServer` pointer as an argument.
 Add the `Q_INVOKABLE` macro to such constructor.

-* In the constructor implementation call the parent constructor (*QUaBaseObject* or *QUaBaseDataVariable* constructor accordingly).
+* In the constructor implementation call the parent constructor (*QUaBaseObject*, *QUaBaseDataVariable* or derived parent constructor accordingly).

 Once all this is met, elsewhere in the code it is necessary to register the new type in the server using the `registerType<T>()` method.
-If not registered, then when creating an instance of the new type, th type will be registered automatically by the library.
+If not registered, then when creating an instance of the new type, the type will be registered automatically by the library.

 An instance of the new type is created using the `addChild<T>()` method: